javrasya/crevasse/README.md

 - **Manual Migration Support**: Write custom migrations using the expressive Groovy DSL
 - **Versioned Migrations**: Track applied migrations in table metadata, similar to Django
 - **Immutable History**: Once applied, migrations form an immutable history of your table's evolution
+- **IDE-Friendly**: Full autocompletion, navigation, and refactoring support in IntelliJ IDEA and other Groovy-aware IDEs

 ---